Shane McElrath

 Shane McElrath (born 11 August 1994) is an American professional Motocross and Supercross racer.

-McElrath is the reigning FIM Supercross World Champion in the SX2 class.
+McElrath is a two-time FIM Supercross World Champion, winning the SX2 class in 2022 and 2024.

 He has ridden as a professional in the AMA Supercross Championship and AMA Motocross Championship since 2013.
 In this time he has finished second twice in the 250SX West class and once in the 250SX East class.

+In addition to his FIM World Championship title's, McElrath also won the SX2 class of the Australian Supercross Championship in 2024.

 Career

 McElrath made his pro debut for the Troy Lee Designs Lucas Oil Honda team in the final three rounds of the 2013 AMA National Motocross Championship.
 He was retained for the following year by the team, where he made his debut in the AMA Supercross Championship.
 Competing in the 250SX West class, he recorded several top-10 finishes including a fifth in San Diego, with a final championship position of ninth.
 McElrath missed part of the 2014 AMA National Motocross Championship due to a hematoma sustained at the opening round.
 Despite this he was able to finish in 17th in the final standings with two tenth place finishes as his best results.

 In 2015, McElrath stayed with the Troy Lee Designs team as they moved from Honda to KTM.
 McElrath finished in second place in that season's AMA Supercross Championship in the 250SX West class behind a dominant Cooper Webb, with two second places as his best results.
 With one third place at race two in Glen Helen, McElrath finished in ninth in the final 250 standings at the AMA National Motocross Championship for that year.
 A high point outdoors was that year's MXGP of USA, the final round of the 2015 FIM Motocross World Championship.
 McElrath qualified on pole after the winning the qualifying race in the MX2 class, before finishing in third and second in the grand prix races to finish second overall on his world championship debut.

 McElrath switch to the 250SX East class in 2016, picking up two third places, on his way to seventh in the overall standings.
 His campaign outdoors resulted in his first overall podium in the AMA National Motocross Championship, with third overall at Muddy Creek in Tennessee.
 Unfortunately, an injury at round seven in Southwick ended his season.
 For 2017, McElrath moved back to the 250SX West class.
 The season started with him winning the first two rounds at Anaheim and San Diego, before his championship rival Justin Hill won the following four rounds.
 McElrath took another win at Salt Lake City, but ultimately finished the series as runner-up to Hill.
 In the 2017 AMA National Motocross Championship he finished tenth in the final standings with an overall podium at the Budd's Creek round.